Key Takeaways

 Key Stats

-- 65% of sites perform “mediocre” or worse in Checkout UX (a slight increase from 61% in 2021)
+- 64% of Desktop sites have a “mediocre” or worse Checkout UX performance

 With users so close to completing their purchase, it is almost unbearable to think about them leaving their cart because of an unnecessary barrier to checkout.

-The Current State of E-Commerce Checkout UX
+Current State of Ecommerce Checkout UX

-For this analysis, we’ve summarized the entirety of this year’s 30,000+ checkout usability scores (including 26,000+ worst and best practice implementation examples) across the Cart & Checkout theme’s topics and plotted the benchmarked checkout flows in the scatterplot above.
+For this analysis, we’ve summarized the entirety of this year’s 41,000+ checkout usability scores (including 33,000+ worst and best practice implementation examples) across the Cart & Checkout theme’s topics and plotted the benchmarked checkout flows in the scatterplot above.

 Each dot represents the summarized UX score of one site across the guidelines within that respective topic.
 The top row is the total checkout UX performance.